 - Make a Spiritual Communion.
 There is a vast treasury of these prayers.
 Find one that feeds your soul.
 (The priest will pray one with you during the broadcast too.)
 Here is one example:

-- My Jesus, I believe that you are present in the most Blessed Sacrament.
+- My Jesus, I believe that you are present in the most Holy Sacrament.
 I love You above all things and I desire to receive You into my soul.
-Since I cannot now receive You sacramentally, come at least spiritually into my heart.
+Since I cannot at this moment receive You sacramentally, come at least spiritually into my heart.
 I embrace You as if You were already there, and unite myself wholly to You.
 Never permit me to be separated from You.
 Amen.

 - Give thanks.
 Pause for a moment after the broadcast ends.